jwodder/inplace/README.rst

 ``InPlace`` instances also feature the following new or modified attributes:

-``open()``
-   Open the instance, creating filehandles for reading & writing.
-This method must be called first before any of the other I/O methods can be used.
-It is normally called automatically upon instance initialization unless ``delay_open`` was set to ``True``.
-A ``ValueError`` is raised if this method is called more than once in an instance's lifetime.

 ``close()``
    Close filehandles and move files to their final destinations.
 If called after the filehandle has already been closed, ``close()`` does nothing.